seeblick/DazzlingDogs/README.md

 (June 24) Another Video: [Running around, siblings cleaning them](https://vimeo.com/222985083)

 If you are interested to get one of the puppies, [click here to get to the contact form](./contactform.html) and submit your email address.
 I'll get back to you as soon as possible!
 Or if you now someone who may be interested, please give them the link to this website!
+That's https://zorbathegreek.github.io/DazzlingDogs/

 Anthony